Cyber Security - Applied Cyber Security

 As an integral part of the ELE8095 Individual Research Project, students may undertake summer work placements/internships lasting 3-4 months with local, national and international employers, under the regular supervision of an academic staff member and a staff member of the host organisation.

 Part-time (2+ years): Part-time students are normally enrolled for two years.
-The first year will normally compromise the following modules: Ethical & Legal Issues in Cyber Security, Computer Forensics, and Applied Cryptography.
-The second year normally comprises Network Security & Monitoring, Software Assurance, Malware, and an individual research project.
-The part-time MSc consists of six taught modules (120 CATS) which are delivered alongside full-time students over a two year period (normally), and a practical research project (60 CATS) which may be on a work-based research project following tutor approval.
+The first year will normally compromise the following modules: Fundamentals of Cyber Security, Network Security & Monitoring and Software Assurance.
+The second year normally comprises Computer Forensics, Pen-testing, Applied Cryptography, Data Privacy and the Law and an individual research project.
+The part-time MSc consists of Seven taught modules (120 CATS) which are delivered alongside full-time students over a two-year period (normally), and a practical research project (60 CATS) which may be on a work-based research project following tutor approval.

-Students normally take three taught modules (60 CATS points) during Year 1, and three taught modules (60 CATS points) during Year 2.
-During Year 2 students will undertake the individual research project (60 CATS points.
+Students normally take three taught modules (50 CATS points) during Year 1, and four taught modules (70 CATS points) during Year 2.
+During Year 2 students will undertake the individual research project (60 CATS points).

 Entry requirements